hellosign/logstash-fundamentals/examples/grokking_rules.md

 This version avoids dictionaries all together, and uses conditionals to ensure that each grok-expression is only matched against a string that is highly likely to match.

+## Skipping to the end to see what the closing paragraph is

+1. Use regex-anchors. `^` and `$` will give you the biggest bang for your performance optimization time.
+2. Tiering your matches lets you group filter-statements on a component in ways that are easier for a group to maintain.